 Why Does the IRS Offset Tax Refunds?

-The Treasury Offset Program allows the government to apply your tax refund to unsettled debts.
+The Treasury Offset Program allows the government to apply your tax refund to unsettled debts owed to several government agencies.

-Not all debts are subject to a refund offset, including federal tax debt, however a Notice of Intent to offset can be used to pay for:
+Not all debts are subject to a refund offset, however, a Notice of Intent to offset can be used to pay for:

 - Unpaid child support